AgnideepPoddar/AttendanceTrackerReact/README.md

 # 📊 Attendance Tracker (React + Supabase)

 A simple and modern **Attendance Tracking System** built with **React** and **Supabase**.
-This app allows teachers/managers to mark attendance for multiple users, store data securely in Supabase, and visualize attendance trends easily.
+This app allows teachers/managers to mark attendance for multiple users and store data securely in Supabase.

 ---